ShikhaBhatia-MS-GH/SpecX-AI-Agent/docs/06-publishing-and-sharing.md

 - Sharing aligns with organizational policies
 - Users understand the agent’s purpose and limitations

+Any governance, review, or ownership applies to the entire parent–child agent setup, not to individual agents in isolation.
 ---

 ## Relationship to other files